MikeyPPPPPPPP/Jack-In-The-Box/README.md

 # Jack In The Box

-## A simple obfuscator for python files, this should get pass all static analysis.
+## A simple obfuscator for python files, this should get pass static analysis.

 * Encoders
 * Encryptor